-Placing Soviet ideas and concepts into Western ones.
+- Placing Soviet ideas and concepts into Western ones.
 This can happen, for example when looking how a Soviet battalion (a sub-unit) operates and assuming that the Soviets regard them in the exact same way as a NATO one.

-Dismissing or belittling unfamiliar ideas as stupid and dumb; Soviet concepts have to be understood within the whole Soviet approach to war.
+- Dismissing or belittling unfamiliar ideas as stupid and dumb; Soviet concepts have to be understood within the whole Soviet approach to war.

 Without mirror-imaging, the Soviet Union’s military is much different than the stereotypical Red Horde

 The Soviets differentiated between war and armed conflict; war involves the entire country and society.
 Armed conflict is the principle form of struggle in war to achieve both military and political strategic goals by the Armed Forces.

 The Soviets approached war in a scientific way.
 Almost everything is given a definition and structured which may look very rigid and inflexible in Western eyes.
 The fact is that having a base set of definitions makes sure that everyone can easily understand what is being said.
 For example, when Soviet officers discuss about, say the "the tactics of a bronegruppa (armored group)” there's no uncertainty about—and therefore no need to define what tactics are, or what a bronegruppa is.
 This is in contrast to Western military circles, where, for example people often have different or conflicting definitions on exactly what is "operational art".